bitovi/academy/src/technology-consulting/6-building-rapport.md

 On a perfect project, that’s easy.
 But in reality, projects rarely run that smooth.
 The following strategies are ways to boost the trust on a project when things aren’t perfect.

-Building trust and rapport with clients is fundamental for successful consulting.
-Trust is the confidence clients have in your honesty and reliability, while rapport is a positive relationship marked by mutual understanding and good communication.
-These elements are crucial for fostering strong client relationships, which, in turn, lead to better project outcomes, smoother communication, and higher client retention rates.
-When clients trust and like you, your influence grows, making it easier to impact key decisions at crucial moments.

 ### Easiest way to build trust

 Fortunately, clients understand that things aren’t always perfect.
 But as technology consultants, it’s up to us to communicate problems, questions, and concerns to clients.
 When you are up front and honest with clients, it builds trust that you are doing the right thing.
 Similarly, it’s important to set expectations so you can meet them.
 A client will trust you more if you regularly deliver early vs. being consistently late.